×

 Best All Rounder

-If you are looking at great value for money road bikes, keep in mind sticking with a top end brand is a good way to go.
-Cannondale is one brand that you might be familiar with, that is very popular.
+If you are looking at great value-for-money road bikes, keep in mind sticking with a top-end brand is a good way to go.
+Salsa is one brand that you might be familiar with, that is very popular.
 They have a great reputation for making incredible bikes.

-Cannondale CAAD Optimo 4 is a great value for money road bike that features a lightweight 6061 aluminum frame and carbon fiber fork.
+Salsa Journeyer Claris 700C is a great value-for-money road bike that features a lightweight 6061 aluminum frame and fork.
 It’s made for long days out in the saddle where you need the bike to perform but also be comfortable.

-Entry level road bikes generally come equipped with Shimano Claris shifters, derailleurs, cranks, and cassettes – as is the case with Optimo 4.
-It means you get 16 speeds on a 2×8 drivetrain and this is excellent.
+Entry-level road bikes generally come equipped with Shimano Claris shifters, derailleurs, cranks, and cassettes – as is the case with this Journeyer.
+It means you get 16 speeds on a 2×8 drivetrain, which is plenty for beginners.

-The 700c wheelset is not an extremely light set, but it will work nicely.
-Rims are often the first component riders choose to upgrade, but you’ll want to keep the great-performing 700 x 25c tires.
+The 700c wheelset is not extremely lightweight, but it will work nicely.
+The rims are often the first component riders choose to upgrade, but you can keep the grippy 700 x 38c Teravail Washburn tires.

-The CAAD Optimo 4 has several aces up its sleeve, such as the quality build and awesome design, even though it costs next to nothing considering everything you get with this bike.
+The Salsa Journeyer Claris has several aces up its sleeve, such as the quality build and awesome design, even though it costs next to nothing considering everything you get with this bike.

 The bottom line is that you should absolutely consider this bike if you are looking for an entry-level road bike.
-Our impression is that it’s the only bicycle in its price category which includes such reliable components in such a nice package.
-In our tests, the Optimo 4 stood out as a really decent bike with great value!
+Our impression is that it’s the only bicycle in its price category that includes reliable components in such a nice package.
+In our opinion, the Salsa Journeyer Claris stands out as a really decent bike with a great value!

 Best for Long Miles on Mixed Terrain